 - For gluten free: use gluten free flour in place of regular all purpose flour

-- For oil free: use water or veggie stock to sauté the veggies.
+- For oil free: use water or veggie stock to sauté the veggies and use an oil free bouillon paste/cubes or mushroom broth.

 There are a few ways to thicken gravy: